 Of course, free-to-play (F2P) games will have in-game purchases such as cosmetics, Battle Pass subscriptions or certain modes which may be locked behind a paywall until you give the developers some money, but these days many 'freemium' games boast a huge amount of content accessible for exactly $0 - the best possible price!

-The following varied list of the best free Switch games can be downloaded from the Nintendo Switch eShop for the princely sum of zero dollars right now, and none of them require a Nintendo Switch Online subscription to play, either (except for the very last one).
-Perfect if you're self-isolating and looking to save your pennies.
+The following varied list of the best free Switch games can be downloaded from the Nintendo Switch eShop for the princely sum of zero dollars right now, and almost none of them require a Nintendo Switch Online subscription to play, either (except a couple we couldn't resist adding).
+Perfect if you're looking to save your pennies.

 So let's take a look — in no particular order — at the best free games on Switch...

 Let’s face it, there's a good chance that Fortnite adorns your Switch dashboard already, and with good reason.
 Epic delivered the full fat Fortnite (Battle Royale) experience on Nintendo's ‘homeheld’. with steady performance and all the bells and whistles from versions on other platforms, as well as motion controls for those of us that can't live without them ever since Splatoon.
-With all the costumes, crossovers and seasonal mayhem continuing in Chapter 2, Ultimately, that just-one-more-round feeling survives the transition to Nintendo's console perfectly intact.
-Before you know it you’ll be eyeing the clock at 3:56 am thinking ‘hmm, that’s not a round number’.
+With all the costumes, crossovers and seasonal mayhem continuing through the chapters, that just-one-more-round feeling survived the transition to Nintendo's console perfectly intact.
+Before you know it you’re eyeing the clock at 3:56 am thinking ‘hmm, that’s not a round number’.
 The heart-pounding suspense of making it to the final two may not be healthy, but it sure is addictive.

 Please note that some external links on this page are affiliate links, which means if you click them and make a purchase we may receive a small percentage of the sale.
 Please read our FTC Disclosure for more information.